-- 44. The timing adjustment will typically represent the effect on gross telecommunications revenue of differences in the revenue periods under the statutory financial statements and the TDL financial year.
-11 It may also include some of the adjustments relating to past assumptions about timing, which were made in accordance with paragraph 42.2, which relate to: - 44.1 estimates of gross telecommunications services revenue (step (g)); - 44.2 total payments made to other QLPs (step (h)); - 44.3 total payments made to non-QLPs for services initially provided by a QLP (step (i)); and - 44.4 total cost of non-telecommunications goods and services included in gross telecommunications services revenue (step (k)).12 - 45.
+31.44.
+The timing adjustment will typically represent the effect on gross telecommunications revenue of differences in the revenue periods under the statutory financial statements and the TDL financial year.22 It may also include some of the adjustments relating to past assumptions about timing, which were made in accordance with paragraph 42.2, which relate to:

+31.144.1 estimates of gross telecommunications services revenue (step (gf));

+- 31.244.2 total payments made to other QLPs (step (hg)); - 31.344.3 total payments made to non-QLPs for services initially provided by a QLP (step (ih)); and - 44.4 total cost of non-telecommunications goods and services included in gross telecommunications services revenue (step (ki)).23 - 45.
 Step (f) is a one-off adjustment for the 2018/19 qualified revenue information disclosure process which is only required if the adoption of NZ IFRS 15 has impacted a QLP's reported revenue for 2018/19.
 Step (f) allows the QLP to make an adjustment for the following situations: - 45.1 the adoption of NZ IFRS 15 leads to telecommunications revenue that was included in previous TDL periods being disclosed again as telecommunications services revenue; and/or - 45.2 the adoption of NZ IFRS 15 leads to telecommunications revenue that was not disclosed in previous TDL periods now being attributed to previous TDL periods, when absent the adoption of NZ IFRS 15 it would have been reported as telecommunications revenue for the 2018/19 TDL year (ie, avoids under reporting of TDL revenue). - 46.
 QLPs must provide an explanation if the value of the NZ IFRS 15 adoption adjustment is greater than 2.5% of their operating revenue. - 47.
-If the NZ IFRS 15 adjustment results in either an increase or decrease in gross telecommunications services revenue, it should have a corresponding positive or negative value.
+If the NZ IFRS 15 adjustment results in either an increase or decrease in gross telecommunications services revenue, it should have a corresponding positive or negative value. - 48.
+Step (j), 'broadcasting services revenue' deducts broadcasting revenue from gross telecommunications service revenue.
+Only broadcasting revenue received from 13